Guidance & Counseling Office

 - Helping parents understand how to help their children achieve their fullest academic, social and personal potential

-- Referring students to other school professionals such as the school psychologist and social worker.
+- Referring students to other school professionals, such as the school psychologist and/or a social worker.

 - Explaining academic test results to help parents and teachers to use the information appropriately